Earn Your Mechanical Engineering Technology (MET) Degree From GCU

 Mechanical engineering technology jobs require employees to be critical thinkers and strong communicators.
-Those are two of the qualities that GCU actively cultivates in its mechanical engineering technology degree program for students.
+Those are two of the qualities that GCU actively cultivates in its MET degree program for students.
 Through collaborative coursework, students become confident team members and capable contributors.
 As a Christian school, GCU emphasizes the role of professional ethics.
-Students are encouraged to consider the curriculum through the lens of the Christian worldview and to develop the qualities of servant leadership.
+Students are encouraged to consider the curriculum through the lens of the Christian worldview, and to develop the qualities of servant leadership.

-Mechanical engineering technology students begin the program developing foundational knowledge in science and mathematics, with a focus on physics and computer science.
+MET degree students begin the program developing foundational knowledge in science and mathematics, with a focus on physical sciences.
 Advanced topic areas include static and dynamic loading conditions in mechanical systems, 3D modeling for design in CAD software and the analysis of fluid and heat transfer.
 Other core competencies of the BS in Mechanical Engineering Technology program include the following:

 - The use of computerized tools in design and manufacturing, with a look at Computerized Numerical Control (CNC) systems for the generation of tool design

 - Strength characteristics of metals, including performance in bending, torsion, shear and uniaxial loading conditions

-- Common manufacturing techniques, including casting and molding, forming, machining, metrology, welding and joining
+- Common manufacturing techniques, including casting and molding, forming, machining, welding and joining

-In addition, students complete Senior Project I and II.
-These are hands-on opportunities to work in teams and with a mentor to tackle real-world applied research and design projects in the students’ area of interest.
+In addition, MET degree students complete Senior Project I and II.
+These are hands-on opportunities to work in teams and with a mentor to tackle real-world applied research and design projects in the students’ areas of interest.
 Students may participate in internships and assigned projects in collaboration with engineering professionals.
-Students may take advantage of extensive STEM resources available to support them.
+Students may also take advantage of extensive STEM resources available to support them.

 What Jobs Can You Get With a Mechanical Engineering Technology Degree?